 8 KNOWING ME, KNOWING YOU - The empty house and familiar rooms imply divorce.
 Children are involved or maybe the couple played like children.
 Benny and Bjorn were writing about divorce before either had gone through one.
 You either write about your experiences or experience what you write.
 Memories flood in during a divorce.

 9 LIKE AN ANGEL PASSING THROUGH MY ROOM - Complex song in which many themes converge.
 We find sleep, even death!
 The angel is the fading recollection of the ABBA years.
 The ticking of the clock symbolizes passing time and relentless change, a mingling of past and present.
-This is the last song on The Visitors, ABBA's final album, and there is a noticeable lack of warmth.
-We find anxiety, the funny tricks of time and resignation.
+This is the last song on The Visitors album, and we find anxiety, the funny tricks of time & resignation.

-The long awaited end is near, and Frida sits alone in the twilight.
-She is by the fireplace trying to stay warm as the dying embers of ABBA still provide some heat.
+Frida sits alone in the twilight.
+She is by the fireplace as the dying embers of ABBA still provide some heat.
 It is peaceful.
-The touring is over, and the outside world no longer intrudes.
+The touring has ended, and the outside world no longer intrudes.
 The love she and Benny shared is now perceived as a "prolonged goodbye."
-Their love was an angel passing through her room.
+It was an angel passing through her room.
 Frida is not sure if she is awake or dreaming.
 She closes her eyes, and her memories fade.
-This could be Frida's premonition of death.
-The music box highlights her sadness.

 10 MERRY-GO-ROUND - The circle of falling in and out of love.
-Without love, life is meaningless.
+Life is meaningless without love.

 11 MY LOVE, MY LIFE - Looks convey the unspoken.
 Eyes mirror the soul.
 Mirrors and reflections pop up a lot.
-Even in the way their initials are written, the first B is a mirror image of the second B.
+Even in the way their initials are written, the first B mirrors the second B.

-12 OUR LAST SUMMER - Bjorn wrote the lyrics of "Our Last Summer" about an affair he had in Paris before Agnetha.
-ABBA always treated Agnetha and Frida equally, giving them the same number of lead vocals and the same number of hits.
+12 OUR LAST SUMMER - Bjorn wrote these lyrics about an affair he had in Paris.
+B&B treated the girls fair, giving them the same number of songs and the same number of hits.
 Frida got "Our Last Summer."
 In it, she has fond memories of a lover who settled down to a conventional life.
 She was the one afraid of getting old.

-This unique song takes us on a tour of Paris.
-We visit the Eiffel Tower, Notre Dame and the Louvre.
+We are taken on a tour.
+We visit the Eiffel Tower, Notre Dame & the Louvre.
 Frida mimics the smile of Leonardo de Vinci's Mona Lisa while sampling French cuisine.
 She walks along the Seine and strolls down the Elysee.
 Lasse Wellander's guitar is spectacular!
-He is the most underrated guitarist of the rock era.

 13 PUT ON YOUR WHITE SOMBRERO - Frida gives her macho Spaniard a tongue lashing!
-We might wonder about whom she is singing.
 She dresses her vaquero, not only putting a sombrero on him but donning him all in white with a red bandana.
 She puts him on a horse and sends him riding into the sunset to impress a meek senorita.
-She sees him as a caballero trying to live life as if it were a movie.
-Frida is tough!
-She is a realist.
+He is a caballero living life like it was a movie.
+Frida is a realist.
 "Put On Your White Sombrero" belongs to the Super Trouper era but was deemed unworthy of the album.
 ABBA was peaking!
-There were fewer worlds to conquer.
-"In rhyme with his time" may be the worst line in the entire catalog.
+"In rhyme with his time" is the worst line in the catalog.

 14 SHOULD I LAUGH OR CRY - A wife rebelling against her husband, perhaps Frida going up against Benny.
 She is cold!
 This is one of those songs from the post-Visitors era.
 Maybe ABBA meant to do another record, maybe not.
 But there were no Top 40 candidates.
-The final songs were cynical in a way that was foreign to the group.
+The final songs are cynical in a way that was foreign to the group.
 "Should I Laugh of Cry" is sarcastic.
 Still, it is a legitimate response to a partner's tyranny.
 He vents.
 She feels contempt.
 She liked his philosophy in "Our Last Summer," but not now.
 The title reminds me of the masks representing the dramatic arts.
 One is laughing, one is crying.
 Frida laughs, but at Benny, not with him.
-He stands on his toes to appear taller, while Frida compares him to a balloon, full of hot air.
+He stands on his toes to appear taller, and Frida compares him to a balloon, full of hot air.
 They are preparing for bed, and Benny is in his pajamas.
-That his trousers are too short indicates that he is trying to tower over Frida.
-Their marriage is a lie.
-Of course, both couples divorced.
-Like The Beatles, ABBA's love songs gave way to serious themes.
+That his trousers are too short indicates he is trying to tower over her.

 15 THE KING HAS LOST HIS CROWN - Mocking, taunting!
 The guy with the angel eyes gets his.
 Sweden has a monarchy, and kings and queens pop up.
 Carl Gustaf XVI is Sweden's king.
 Silvia is his queen.
 ABBA performed at their wedding.

 17 WHY DID IT HAVE TO BE ME - He was serious!
 She was having fun.
 He curses his luck.
-This melody is from "Happy Hawaii."
+This melody came from "Happy Hawaii."